particle-iot/docs/src/content/webhooks.md

  The other important detail from this example is that webhooks right now assumes you're using an embedded device without a lot of ram.
 Large web responses are cut into 512 byte pieces, and are sent at a fixed rate of about 4 per second.
 This is to make it easier for these low power devices to parse and process responses that otherwise wouldn't fit in ram.

-MERGE ME:
-This Webhook will now be triggered when we publish "get_weather" from any of our devices.

  Now, let's write some firmware!